History of women in the United Kingdom: Tudor era

 While the Tudor era presents an abundance of material on the women of the nobility—especially royal wives and queens—historians have recovered scant documentation about the average lives of women.
 There has, however, been extensive statistical analysis of demographic and population data which includes women, especially in their childbearing roles.

 The role of women in society was, for the historical era, relatively unconstrained; Spanish and Italian visitors to England commented regularly, and sometimes caustically, on the freedom that women enjoyed in England, in contrast to their home cultures.
 England had more well-educated upper-class women than was common anywhere in Europe.

-The Queen's marital status was a major political and diplomatic topic.
+Queen Elizabeth I's marital status was a major political and diplomatic topic.
 It also entered into the popular culture.
 Elizabeth's unmarried status inspired a cult of virginity.
 In poetry and portraiture, she was depicted as a virgin or a goddess or both, not as a normal woman.
 Elizabeth made a virtue of her virginity: in 1559, she told the Commons, "And, in the end, this shall be for me sufficient, that a marble stone shall declare that a queen, having reigned such a time, lived and died a virgin".
 Public tributes to the Virgin by 1578 acted as a coded assertion of opposition to the queen's marriage negotiations with the Duc d'Alençon.

 In contrast to her father's emphasis on masculinity and physical prowess, Elizabeth emphasised the maternalism theme, saying often that she was married to her kingdom and subjects.
 She explained "I keep the good will of all my husbands — my good people — for if they did not rest assured of some special love towards them, they would not readily yield me such good obedience," and promised in 1563 they would never have a more natural mother than she.
 Coch (1996) argues that her figurative motherhood played a central role in her complex self-representation, shaping and legitimating the personal rule of a divinely appointed female prince.